tpiano91/20th_Century/.ipynb_checkpoints/README-checkpoint.md

 #### [View HTML File](Files/countries_communities_leiden.html)

-#### Calculate and visualize the degree, closeness, and betweenness centrality measures and record insights:
+#### Calculate and visualize the degree, closeness, and betweenness centrality measures and record insights (See in next section)

 ## Insights